Utilities

 Note

-- The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
+- The SDS and metadata file pairs must be passed as arguments in the same order to decode the data correctly.

 - Current implementation assumes that the tick frequency is